yizhouhomefukui/firstGitHubRepositoryTest/README.md

 firstGitHubRepositoryTest
 =========================

-My first gitHub repository test
+My first gitHub repository test.
+I was obliged to make this repo public.